filswan/go-swan-client/README.md

 * Generate Car files from your source files by Lotus, Graph-split or Ipfs.
 * Generate metadata e.g. Car file URI, start epoch, etc. and save them to a metadata JSON file.
 * Propose deals based on the metadata JSON file.
-* Generate a final JSON file containing deal CIDs and storage provider id for storage provider to import deals.
+* Generate a final JSON file containing deal CIDs and storage provider ids for storage providers to import deals.
 * Create tasks and offline deals on Swan Platform.
 * Send deals automatically to auto-bid storage providers.